Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/state-meta/README.md

 https://github.com/ai/nanoid

-TODO redo entirely.
+TODO state meta: redo entirely.
 Not related to the boring rpg, this is generic.